DudeThatsErin/MacNPCSetup/README.md

 git config --global core.editor nano
 ```

+### NPM/Node/NVM Setup
+I use node/npm to maintain my github repos and to install items while I am working.
+NVM is used to keep Node up to date.

+### PHP Setup
+I use PHP in my day job (which the Mac is for) and I use it for yarn and to install roots/sage and build our projects.
+I use PHP 8.3 which is the current latest version.
+We run these websites via WP Engine's Local desktop app.

 # Windows PC Setup
 When I am first setting up my Windows PC I set it up with the least amount of reporting back to Microsoft as possible.
 I do login to my Microsoft/Outlook account.